ricefarmer2002/Multi-omics_PathIntegrate/README.md

 ##  Overview

-This project integrates metabolomics and transcriptomics data to characterize molecular changes during the interactions of four Streptomyces strains grown on interaction plates.
-The goal was to identify candidate genes, metabolites, and biological pathways potentially underlying antibacterial activity observed during co-cultivation.
+This project utilised multi-omics to integrate metabolomics and transcriptomics data, characterising molecular changes during the interactions of four Streptomyces strains (A, B, C, D) grown on interaction plates .
+The goal was to identify candidate genes, metabolites, and biological pathways potentially underlying strain interactions.

-A combination of high-throughput untargeted metabolomics (LC-MS/MS) and RNA-seq was employed.
-The project involves pre-processing, annotation, and integrative analysis, using both R and Python workflows.
+A combination of high-throughput untargeted metabolomics (LC-MS/MS) and RNA-seq was used to generate the data, with the pipeline involving pre-processing, annotation, and integrative analysis, using both R and Python workflows.